 His brief to me was very simple; clean, and plain images, because the design work involved overlaying images to tell a story about Adam.

-After the purchase of my 24mm tilt shift lens and a superb shoot architectural and food shoot Johannesburg, I returned home and went away for a few days to unwind and took the lens out for a vigorous testing.
+After the purchase of the Canon 24mm F3.5 mk2 tilt shift lens - on the back of a 4 day interior / architectural and food shoot Johannesburg, I returned home and went away for a few days to unwind and took the lens out for a vigorous testing.

 I'd already used the shift feature for much of the architectural work on the shoot the previous week, but this was time to play with the magic.